filkaris/dotfiles/README.md

 This way we keep a main version in our dotfiles, and make local changes that don't affect the repo

+vim command to open them side by side

 # TODO dynamic scripts